Ambulance Emergency Response Optimization in Developing Countries: Demand for emergency transportation

-In this section, we detail our methodology for estimating emergency transport demand. \ref{Apd:DemandEst1} focuses on population estimation, \ref{Apd:DemandEst2} focuses on estimating the expected number of ED visits per capita, and \ref{Apd:DemandEst3} presents our machine learning approach to predict the proportion of ED visits arriving via mode $M$.
+In this section, we present our methodology for estimating the three components that comprise the annual number of emergency trips: the population in ward $w$ at time $\tau$ (\ref{Apd:DemandEst1}), the average annual number of ED visits per person (\ref{Apd:DemandEst2}), and the proportion of ED visits from ward $w$ arriving via mode $m$ (\ref{Apd:DemandEst3}).